|< C Storage Class & Memory Functions | Main | C Run-Time 2 >| Site Index | Download |

 while(szCur <= szRight)

-{//If not enough field to display the data...
+{ // if not enough field to display the data...

 *szCur = '*';